do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-10-07-how-do-google-algorithms-work.md

 modal: "needed"
 schema: FAQPage

-h1: "Google Search in principle: what ranking factors matter more?"
+h1: "Google ranking algorithms in action: what factors matter more?"
-snippet_header: "How do Google Algorithms rank pages?"
+snippet_header: "Ranking by Google in outline: what factors matter?"

-snippet: "Unlike the situation in SEO ten years ago, now purchased magic does not work.
-Buying links won’t bring the page to the Top and could even hurt your rankings.
-Ranking algorithms are more likely to choose high-grade resources, and Google patents confirm this trend."
+snippet: "Unlike the situation in SEO ten years ago, black-hat magic now hardly works.
+Paid links won’t bring the page to the Top and could even hurt rankings.
+AI algorithms are more likely to choose high-grade resources, and Google’s patents confirm this trend."

 image: "how-do-google-algorithms-work.jpg"